stberryhill/Bulwark/README.md

 * Throw away legacy features no one uses.
 * Be easy to port.

-Please not the library is still in early stages and there are problematic bugs I'm still working on fixing (and general cleanup/refactoring that's on my to-do list).

 ## Core Ideas

 * Bulwark does away with row/column coordinates in favor of width/height and x/y.